This post may contain affiliate links. Please read my disclosure policy.

-- 1 12.5-ounce jar strawberry jam (see notes)
+- 12.5 ounces strawberry jam (see notes)

-Preheat oven to 350 degrees F. Set aside an 8x8-inch square baking pan (ungreased).
+- Preheat oven to 350°F. Set aside an 8×8-inch square baking pan (ungreased).

 - In a large mixing bowl beat together the butter and peanut butter until creamy.
 Add the brown sugar and beat on medium speed until blended.
 Add the egg and vanilla and mix until blended.

 - In a medium bowl combine the flour, oats, baking soda and salt.
 Add the flour mixture to the butter mixture and blend on low speed until all the dry ingredients are incorporated.
 Scrape down the sides and bottom of the bowl and blend one more time until a crumbly dough forms.

 - Store in an airtight container at room temperature or refrigerate for longer storage.

-- This recipe is easily doubled and baked in a 15x10x1 inch sheet pan instead of the an 8x8-inch or 9x9-inch square.
-The 8x8-inch pan makes thicker bars as seen in the photos.
+- This recipe is easily doubled and baked in a jelly roll pan (15x10x1) instead of the 8-inch or 9-inch square.
+The 8-inch pan makes thicker bars as seen in the photos.
 Sheet pan bars will be a little thinner and should be cut into 36 pieces.
 Watch the baking time.